InserirAquiNome/crypto/full_node.md

 https://bitcoin.org/en/full-node

-You can run a full bitcoin node in almost hardware out there, like satoshi says on the white paper "*The network itself requires a minimal structure*".
+You can run a full bitcoin node in almost hardware out there, like Satoshi says in the white paper "*The network itself requires a minimal structure*".

 But if you are a miner that is different thing and for that you need more powerful hardware.